fetchai/colearn/docs/examples.md

 # Examples that use Collective Learning
-This is a list of examples that we've implemented to show you how to use Collective Learning
+This is a list of examples that we've implemented to show you how to use Collective Learning locally.
+See and example of the [gRPC server](grpc_examples.md) for the next step towards decentralized Colearn.

 ### Mnist
   Uses the standard [Mnist](https://en.wikipedia.org/wiki/MNIST_database) database of handwritten images